top of page

 American History

-The American History course will provide an overview of key events in the development of the United Sates from roughly exploration of the New World through the 2000s.
+The American History course will provide an overview of key events in the development of the United States from roughly exploration of the New World through the 2000s.
 The course will be a thematic and topical study of the political, social, and economic, and cultural developments that shaped the history of the United States from the birth of a nation to the present.
 The goal of the course is to make history ‘come alive’ using many forms of information and research including primary and secondary sources, biographies, guest speakers, music, art, food, architecture, and field trips.
 Students will gain an understanding not only of what happened in history, but will also learn valuable historical research skills to complete a research paper on a topic of their choice.
+Texts: Land of Hope: An Invitation to the Great American Story and A Student Workbook for Land of Hope: An Invitation to the Great American Story.

 This course is a companion course for both Modern Literature and Modern History.
 Students will write about topics drawn from both of those classes, and in so doing, develop their abilities in research, argument building, logical arrangement of ideas, and skillful use of language.
 Students will also practice speech writing and presentation.
 Texts: Rhetoric Alive!
 Book 1 and Lend Me Your Ear: Great Speeches in History.